 Self-diagnosis is not reliable

 It is easy to think that you can get to the root of the problem yourself but you could be setting yourself up for a long and frustrating process of trial and error, all the while continuing to feel poorly.
-It can be tempting to assume that food intolerance is something you can diagnose yourself but it’s best to get some help from the experts.
+It can be tempting to assume that food intolerance is something you can identify yourself but it’s best to get some help from the experts.

 YorkTest have over 35 years of experience in the testing of food-specific IgG antibody reactions.
 Our testing is supported by qualified Nutritional Therapists, able to offer knowledge and expertise for the safe and optimum dietary change to benefit your health and wellbeing.